The LLM Journey Begins?

 This is what drove the majority of my experiments.

-.
+As an additional experiment I installed Simonās llm.
 After more trial and error, this worked best:

 # install llm into it's own environment